 MS in Speech-Language Pathology/PhD in Speech, Language & Hearing Sciences

-The SLHS department offers students with exceptional academic promise and strong motivation for a career in research, the opportunity as a master’s degree student to begin work on some research required by the doctoral degree program.
+The SLHS department offers students with exceptional academic promise and strong motivation for a career in research, the opportunity as a master’s degree student to begin work on the research requirements of the doctoral degree program.
 The student and his/her research mentor in collaboration with the clinical faculty advisor will design a plan of study that provides a synergistic approach to both sets of degree requirements.
 As the primary goal of the doctoral program is research training and the major research goal of the MS portion of the combined program is to complete a thesis, many of the requirements below parallel those for MS-SLP students who choose the thesis track.
-As the student moves through the thesis process, he/she learns more about research and a potential timetable for doctoral work.
-Please be advised that due to the availability of mentors, funding, and changes in academic goals, not all students who are initially interested in the combined program will end up completing both degrees at Boston University.
+As the student moves through the thesis process, he/she learns more about research and develops a potential timetable for doctoral work.
+Please be advised that due to the availability of mentors, funding, and changes in academic goals, not all students who are initially interested in the combined MS-SLP/PhD program will end up completing both degrees at Boston University.

 Requirements during the MS Degree

 - Students must have a grade point average (GPA) of 3.5 or better at the end of their first semester of graduate study at Boston University.
-MS/PhD students must then achieve a minimum GPA of 3.5 by the end of their first academic year (two complete semesters) of graduate study.
+MS-SLP/PhD students must then achieve a minimum GPA of 3.5 by the end of their first academic year (two complete semesters) of graduate study.
 A minimum GPA of 3.5 is required throughout the MS-SLP portion of the combined program.

-- A student who does not achieve the minimum 3.5 GPA or who otherwise decides not to pursue a thesis and thereby the combined program will be required to pass comprehensive examinations to be awarded the MS.
+- A student who does not achieve the minimum 3.5 GPA or who otherwise decides not to pursue a thesis and thereby the combined program will be required to pass comprehensive examinations to be awarded the MS-SLP.

 - Students who began thesis work can receive up to 4 credits of independent study for their work and may petition the faculty to have the independent study credits count as a required specialty elective.